 Mario's 18 Greatest!
 Ranking the Mario Games

 There are very few other gaming franchises out there today that have managed to stand the test of time and continuously put out amazing new titles year after year as Nintendo’s iconic Mario.
-With the recent release of the fantastic Super Mario 3D World on Wii U still eating up most of our free time, we got to thinking about what some of Mario’s greatest adventures over the years have been.
+We got to thinking about what some of Mario’s greatest adventures over the years have been.

 So we decided to rank all of the best main entry Mario games, across all generations and consoles, to find out just exactly how our favorite platforming plumber has shaped the way we’ve played our games.
 Now of course, with so many great games to choose from, there’s no question that everyone will naturally have their personal favorites: so be sure to hit the replies and let us know what you think of our list, and what your favorite Mario games of all time happen to be!